Spacceddddd/Joe-s-Portfolio/index.md

 ## Learning, Failing & Getting Better 💡

 ### Welcome to My Blog 🚀
 Hey there!
-I'm **Joseph**, aka **Pookie**, and this is my personal space where I document my **journey into coding, data science, and machine learning** (while still figuring out how Python works).
+I'm **Joseph**, and this is my personal space where I document my **journey into coding, data science, and machine learning** (while still figuring out how Python works).
 This blog is about **learning in public**, making mistakes, and getting better one line of code at a time.

 ### 🌟 What's Inside?
 - **Python & Data Science:** My first steps, projects, and struggles as I learn the ropes.